Gansputra/gansputra.vercel.app/README.md

 # Gansputra Portfolio

-A high-performance portfolio website focusing on creative motion and software engineering.
-Built with Next.js 15, Framer Motion, and Tailwind CSS.
+A state-of-the-art portfolio website that merges software engineering with cinematic digital art.
+This project features a highly dynamic visual identity that synchronizes in real-time with audio and user interaction.

+Built with **Next.js 15**, **Framer Motion**, and **Tailwind CSS**.

 ## Features

-- **Interactive Showcases**: Specialized sections for AMV (Video), GFX (Visual Arts), and Development Projects.
-- **Premium Animations**: Liquid neon effects, spotlight interactions, and smooth modal transitions.
+- **Dynamic Music Theme Sync**: A signature feature where the entire website's color palette, neon highlights, and gradients adapt dynamically to the currently playing music track.
+- **Interactive Vortex Background**: A high-performance canvas-based particle system that reacts to the theme's hue and provides a living backdrop for the content.
+- **Global Parallax Architecture**: Multilayered depth effects across all sections, creating a cinematic and immersive browsing experience.
+- **Modern AMV Showcase**: Advanced video gallery with a premium horizontal-scrolling filter system and high-performance playback previews.
+- **Premium Glassmorphism**: High-contrast, opaque UI components designed for maximum readability against complex dynamic backgrounds.
-- **Mobile Optimized**: GPU-accelerated animations using `willChange` for consistent 60FPS performance.
+- **Mobile Optimized**: GPU-accelerated animations using `willChange` and optimized re-renders for consistent 60FPS performance on all devices.
-- **SSR/CSR Stability**: Implemented mount-gating patterns to ensure zero hydration mismatches.
+- **Zero-Hydration Mismatch Architecture**: Implemented robust mount-gating patterns for flawless SSR/CSR transitions in Next.js.

 ## Tech Stack

-- **Core**: Next.js 15 (App Router), TypeScript
+- **Framework**: Next.js 15 (App Router)
+- **Language**: TypeScript
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS (with custom neon-theme variables)
-- **Motion**: Framer Motion
+- **Animations**: Framer Motion
+- **State Management**: React Context API (for Global Music & Theme Sync)
 - **Icons**: Lucide React
-- **Fonts**: Outfit, Inter
+- **Typography**: Outfit, Inter

 ## Development